LucasHazardous/SentenceFusion/README.md

 Go to *App Users* on the left side panel and add two users with any email and password.
 The email doesn't matter since we won't be verifying it anyway.

-### Writing web application
+### Testing configuration

-For writing a web app, we will need a web SDK.
+For creating a web app, you would need a web SDK.
 The SDK is hosted on a CDN under the following address: [https://unpkg.com/realm-web/dist/bundle.iife.js](https://unpkg.com/realm-web/dist/bundle.iife.js).

-We won't be writing the web app though.
-The only important thing in the [adder.html](./adder.html) is the following part (you should change the id from *appliaction* to the one, that you get when pressing the copy button, in the upper left corner near the name of your Realm app and the home icon):
+We won't be writing the web app though, we will use [adder.html](./adder.html).
+The only important thing in the [adder.html](./adder.html) is the following part (**you should change the app id** from *appliaction* to the one, that you get when pressing the copy button, in the upper left corner near the name of your Realm app and the home icon):

 ```js
 const app = new Realm.App({ id: "application" });